-Why Bridal Nightgowns Are Surprisingly Uncomfortable - No one expects their bridal nightie to be as cozy as wearing his faded t-shirt and your worn-in flannel pj pants, but this doesn’t mean they need to be totally uncomfortable either.
+While no one expects their bridal nightgown to be as cozy as their favorite faded t-shirt and pj pants, it doesn’t mean you need to be totally uncomfortable to look amazing either.

-Understanding the reasons behind why wedding nightgowns are often a pain to wear will help you when you hit the stores to buy your own nightie for your special celebration.
+Understanding why so many wedding nightgowns, while they are often sexy and gorgeous to look at, are often a pain to wear will help when you hit the stores to buy your own nightie for your special celebration.